deepaksamuel/ehep-2023/README.md

 # ehep-2023
-Installation notes for ROOT and Geant4
+**Installation notes for ROOT and Geant4**

+Deepak Samuel, Central University of Karnataka

 To view these slides as html slide:

 Go to: https://htmlpreview.github.io/?https://github.com/deepaksamuel/ehep-2023/blob/main/installation-slides.html